- Name:

 When I left I went to collect my deposit, the Warden at Beechfield, John Vince

 had levied a five shilling fine, for my having 'broken curfew.
-We were allowed 2 weekends per term out, and had class half day on Saturday,
+We were allowed 2

-until it was discovered that a 5½ day week was not allowed.
+until it was discovered that a 5� day week was not allowed.

 This photo taken by our group photo instructor from Switzerland, Marlen